LESSON 2:VI – ????????????

 What are the lesson assignments and next steps?

 Your steps may be different depending on your situation.
-Ideally, you are taking this course as part of a cohort — a group made up of local 100% Community initiative participants.
+Ideally, you are taking this course as part of a cohort — a group made up of local 100% New Mexico initiative participants.
 You may be the co-community organizer, action team leader or member.
 This is ideal, as you can discuss the course and all the information presented with people you’ll be collaborating with.
-However, you might be taking this course because you wish to start a 100% Community initiative and today, you are a solo champion seeking to recruit stakeholders.
+However, you might be taking this course because you wish to start a 100% New Mexico initiative and today, you are a solo champion seeking to recruit stakeholders.
 Either way, the following steps enrich your learning experience and prepare you for Lesson 3: Plan.

 Visit the Virtual Innovation Center.
 We provide you with links to innovations in all ten key family-serving sectors.
 These innovations include a menu of various projects, from across the state, nation and globe to consider implementing.
 The projects identified are designed to strengthen family health, safety and learning systems — and support your local 100% Community innovation.